ziuziakowska/linux/Documentation/cheri/pcuabi-porting.rst

 =================================

-This document provides a non-exhaustive overview of the most common changes required to support the pure-capability user ABI (PCuABI) in arbitrary drivers.
+This document provides a non-exhaustive overview of the most common changes required to support the `pure-capability kernel-user ABI`_ (PCuABI) in arbitrary drivers.
 It may also be helpful for core subsystems, though note that more extensive changes may be required compared to drivers with straightforward interactions with userspace.

-.. _user pointer documentation: core-api/user_ptr.rst

 User pointer representation and conversions
 ===========================================